SendiAp/Remaining/README.md

-## Why didn’t the skeleton cross the road?
-Because he had no guts.
+## What is the tallest building in the world?
+The library – it’s got the most stories!